cloudnull/mining-gpu-vbios/tools/linux/README.md

 `force-reboot.sh` script can be used to cold cycle the linux server.
 If you have ethminer setup using the above systemd service unit, the miner will be back online just as soon as it reboots.

+### ATIFLASH

+This program was lifted from https://github.com/d13g0s0uz4/atiflash